quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 identification, we can naturally associate the tensor product of basis vectors in the irrep basis to the tensor product of the corresponding $\mathbb{Z}_2$ irreps.
-One of the key questions of the [representation theory of groups](representation_theory) is how the tensor product of two irreps can always be decomposed into a direct sum of irreps.
-This decomposition is encoded in what are often called the [*fusion rules*](https://en.wikipedia.org/wiki/Fusion_rules),
+One of the key questions of the [representation theory of groups](representation_theory) is how the tensor product of two irreps can be decomposed into a direct sum of irreps.
+This decomposition is encoded in what are often called the
+[*fusion rules*](https://en.wikipedia.org/wiki/Fusion_rules),
 ```{math}
 a \otimes b \cong \bigoplus_c N_c^{ab} c,